 Charlie’s Angels - 2014

 Béziers is one of the oldest cities in France, dating from about 575 B.C.
 It was old when the Romans arrived.
 Its location made it a major east-west trade route through the region.
-Béziers suffered greatly in 1209 during the Albigensian Crusade, in which the Catholic Church exterminated the Cathar religion.
-The entire population of Béziers was massacred, Cathar and Catholic alike and the town pillaged and burnt.
-When asked by a Crusader how to tell Catholics from Cathars once they had taken the city, the abbot supposedly replied, Caedite eos.
-Novit enim Dominus qui sunt eius. ("Kill them.
-For…
+Béziers suffered greatly in 1209 during the Albigensian Crusades, in which the Catholic Church exterminated the Cathar religion.
+The entire population of Béziers was massacred, Cathar and Catholic alike.
+Today within the Languedoc region, Béziers is known for two things in particular: wine and bullfighting.

 Returning to Montpellier - 2014